-Res tore Configuration ore this backup to be the current con guration and all unsaved changes wil nfiguration.
-NOTE: this will replace the current I be lost. Т raffic IP groups.
-Do you want to: information, such as networking configuration and ne backup with the machines in the current Original Traffic Manager New Traffic Manager domU-12-31-39-00-12- F1.compute-1.internal domU-12-31-39-00-3D- D2.compute-1.internal domU-12-31-39-07-80-42.compute-1.internal
+Resto re Configuration e this backup to be the current con Iration and all unsaved changes will figuration.
+NOTE: this will replace the current be lost.
+Tra s backup contains machine specific i ffic IP groups. you want to: information, such as networking configuration and Replace the Traffic Managers in the e backup with the machines in the current æ Replace the Traffic Managers in the cluster Original Traffic Manager e backup with the machines in the current New Traffic Manager Replace the Traffic Managers in the cluster Replace the Traffic Managers in the cluster Original Traffic Manager domU-12-31-39-00-12- New Traffic Manager